imranpollob/vscode-solidity-theme/README.md

 ## Acknowledgments

 - Based on the original work by [tintinweb](https://github.com/tintinweb/vscode-solidity-language)
-- Enhanced with override function highlighting and improved themes
+- Enhanced with override function highlighting and improved themes by [imranpollob](https://github.com/imranpollob/vscode-solidity-theme)

 ## Changelog